 In-game, Mods will have a [MOD] prefix and a lime green name.

 Our staff member roles wouldn’t be much use if they didn’t have the tools on our platforms to enforce the server’s guidelines.
-We run multiple in-game plugins, as well as forum extensions to expand the ways in which our staff members are able to effectively manage the community.
+We run multiple in-game plugins so that we may expand the ways in which our staff members are able to effectively manage the community.

 We add these applications since we believe those who play within our rules should and are entitled to play on the network free from those who violate them.
 These